 The answer to the question above is yes.
 In simplified terms, it appears as if volume patterns have shifted from favoring declining issues earlier in 2016 to favoring rising issues currently.

 Since there is no such thing as a foolproof indicator or signal in the financial markets, the recent bullish shift in up/down volume assists us with probabilities.
 As long as the slope of the 50-week remains positive, the odds of good things happening will be higher.
 With Yellen’s Jackson Hole speech coming Friday, the market will be processing some important new information in the coming days.

 Long-Term Means Long-Term

 Both the moving average analysis covered in a recent video and the analysis above relate to longer-term outcomes, meaning weeks, months, and years.
 Therefore, even if the bullish signals prove to be helpful, stocks could experience a fairly significant pullback before resuming the current bullish trend.
-Said another way, for these signals to be used effectively we must have realistic expectations about normal volatility within the context of a rising trend.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Said another way, for these signals to be used effectively we must have realistic expectations about normal volatility within the context of a rising trend.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.